junekihong/GenomicsProject/doc/proto_design.md

 Solution (only from worker -> coordinator):

     Solution Message ID
+    Solution ID
     Problem ID

-    The chunk of the matrix for this problem in row-major order
+The solution ID is the problem ID of the first instance of this subproblem.

 Storage
 -------